washrafayoub/easy-web-app/README.md

 Of course you may need to customize the CSS themes.
 You can also develop your own JavaScript view plug-ins.

-All tested browsers and devices works fine:
+All tested browsers and devices works fine (special layouts for mobile phones and tablets is now a feature):

 ![demo screen shot](https://raw.githubusercontent.com/ma-ha/easy-web-app/master/examples/gui-on-devices-s.png)